Pandaqi/Pandaqi-Studio/pandaqi-studio/content/keebble-games/spell/keebble/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Keebble"
-headerTitle: "It's scrabble, but better"
 blurb: "A party game like scrabble, played using only a blank piece of paper.
 It's free, and it's faster."
-blurbShort: "A word game that can be played with a blank piece of paper and a pen.
+# blurb: "A word game that can be played with a blank piece of paper and a pen.
 Like Scrabble, but it doesn't take three hours and a big board."
 blurbProject: "The original!
 A One Paper Game, only needs an empty paper and some pens, plays quickly and simply."
 weightProject: 10

-color: "purple"

 date: 2023-02-16

 difficulty: "kids-can-play"
 genres: ["abstract"]
-categories: ["boardgame", "one-paper-game"]
+categories: ["board-game", "one-paper-game"]
 tags: ["grid", "shared-map", "language", "spiritually-inspired"]
 themes: []